-Creamy and Cozy Quinoa Flakes, Three Ways (Gluten Free, Vegan)
+Creamy and Cozy Quinoa Flakes Porridge, Three Ways (Gluten Free, Vegan)

 Quinoa flakes not only offer 4.3 grams of protein per 1/3 cup, but also 2.5 grams of fiber, less than 2 grams of fat and no cholesterol.
 Plus they're vegan and allergy friendly.
-If you're looking for an easy breakfast to prep ahead for busy mornings, for a protein-packed alternative to oatmeal or just a freakin' delicious way to start your day...here are three ways to get your quinoa flakes fiesta going!
+If you're looking for an easy breakfast to prep ahead for busy mornings, for a protein-packed alternative to oatmeal or just a freakin' delicious way to start your day...here are three guides on how to make porridge using quinoa flakes!

 1/3 cup of quinoa flakes

 1/3 cup of water, tea or milk (milk makes it creamier; my personal favorite plant-based options are rice, coconut and cashew milks, or a mix of the three!)